 they/them

 I am also very fond of photography, sci-fi, storytelling and cats.
-In between that, i spend my time thinking about the intersections between science and art and what it means to be a person.
 I try to help with with DEI (diversity, equality and inclusion) and outreach efforts where I can, and am always on the lookout for people who I can help make academia a better place with.

 an illustration of 2 wizards walking along the horizon with a binary star system spilling flecks down to them.